Nationwide Auto Insurance

 Financial Outlook

-Given the current depressed state of the economy, it is no surprise that Nationwide insurance is suffering financially just like almost every other business out there.
-Recently at the end of 2009 Standard & Poor’s - the national credit rating agency for businesses - reduced Nationwide’s credit rating from AAA- to A+ in order to bring it in line with its parent company, however S&P’s outlook for the company remains stable, so their financial outlook and ability to pay claims is strong, but do they pay?
+Given the current depressed state of the economy, it is no surprise that this major provider is suffering financially just like almost every other business out there.
+Recently at the end of 2009 Standard & Poor's - the national credit rating agency for businesses - reduced the company's credit rating from AAA- to A+ in order to bring it in line with its parent company, however S&P's outlook for the provider remains stable, so their financial outlook and ability to pay claims is strong, but do they pay?

 Claims Service

-Reviews of Nationwide’s claims service are mixed, but leaning toward the negative if you are not a Nationwide customer and are involved in an accident with someone who is.
-Getting Nationwide to pay up for a claim that their client is at fault for seems to be a monumental task unto itself.
-In addition, the claims adjusters seem to be difficult to get a hold of at the most inopportune time, requiring that contact be initiated by the customer and much legwork that they should be handling be handled by the client instead.
+Reviews of the company's claims service are mixed, but leaning toward the negative if you are not a customer and are involved in an accident with someone who is.
+Getting the provider to pay up for a claim that their client is at fault for seems to be a monumental task unto itself.
+In addition, the claims adjusters seem to be difficult to get a hold of at the most inopportune time, requiring that contact be initiated by the policyholder and much legwork that they should be handling be handled by the client instead.

 Customer Service